 Purchase a MetroCard

-Make no mistake, the week-long metro card is worthwhile, especially if you plan to take the subway from the airport.
+Make no mistake, the week-long metro card is worthwhile while exploring the best things to do in NYC, especially if you plan to take the subway from the airport.
 The pass is only $33 (+$1 activation fee) and gives you seven days of unlimited access to the metro.
 If you choose to forgo purchasing the metro card you will be charged $2.75 every time to hop on the subway.

 New York City averages more than 63 million visitors per year, crowds are all but guaranteed in New York City.
 That’s a lot of people trying to eat at the same popular restaurants and do the same popular thing.
 Prepare for crazy long lines regardless of the season you visit.